-At the present time you can only buy the Pinto and Skøg directly from the Black Mountain website.
+At the present time, you can only buy the Pinto and Skøg directly from the Black Mountain website.
 Both are priced at £339.
-It costs £10 to ship standard delivery within the UK, £30 for next day delivery or £20 for a scheduled service (where you specify a date convenient to receive your bike).
-For standard deliveries to Isle of Man, Guernsey and Jersey the fee is £20.
-EU and Worldwide shipping is also available.
+It costs £10 to ship standard delivery within the UK, £30 for next day delivery, or £20 for a scheduled service (where you specify a date convenient to receive your bike).
+For standard deliveries to Isle of Man, Guernsey, and Jersey the fee is £20.
+EU and Worldwide shipping are also available.

 If your child is slightly too tall for the Skøg then watch this space – we hear there are bigger bikes coming in the not-too-distant future.